11florin/tacho-quiz/README.md

 - Introduced a tq_saved flag to prevent duplicate history entries
 - Added validation and clamping for score percentage calculations

+### Inconsistent state handling, stale best‑score data, and minor CSS error

+### Issue

+- tq_category was being cleared automatically on every index page load, causing state corruption when multiple tabs were open.
+- updateBestScoreBanner() used a cached version of tq_best_scores, resulting in stale best‑score data when navigating back or after updates.
+- Date formatting was inconsistent across best‑score and history entries (en-GB vs browser default).
+- A missing semicolon in .best-score-value introduced a minor CSS inconsistency.

+### Solution

+- Removed automatic clearing of tq_category to prevent cross‑tab state corruption.
+- Updated updateBestScoreBanner() to re‑parse tq_best_scores from localStorage on each call.
+- Standardised all date formatting to en‑GB for consistent UI output.
+- Added the missing semicolon in .best-score-value to align with the stylesheet’s formatting standards.

 ---

 ## 📄 Licence